ariel-frischer/RA.Aid-swe-bench/README.md

 # Can also pair that with cleaning all log files for fresh eval results:
 make clean-logs
 ```

+The default evaluation file produced is in the root directory path: `ra-aid-model.ra_aid_eval.json`

 The evaluation process:
 1. Loads predictions from the specified directory